To boost voter-fraud claims, Trump advocate Sidney Powell turns to unusual source: The longtime operator of QAnon’s Internet home

 From helicopter repairman to leader of the Internet’s ‘darkest reaches’: The life and times of Jim Watkins

-Watkins and his supporters have continued to hunt for clues to support the unproved claims of a secret Dominion scheme. attorney general, William P. Barr, said on Tuesday that investigators with the FBI and Justice Department hadn’t “seen anything to substantiate” the claims of mass voter fraud.
+Attorney General William P. Barr said on Tuesday that investigators with the FBI and Justice Department hadn’t “seen anything to substantiate” the claims of mass voter fraud.

-Watkins and his supporters have continued to hunt for clues to support the unproven claims of a secret Dominion scheme.
+But Watkins and his supporters have continued to hunt for clues to support the unproven claims of a secret Dominion scheme.
 Shortly after midnight Tuesday, Watkins posted what he called “a smoking-gun video” of a Dominion worker manipulating Georgia voting data by “plugging an elections USB drive into an external laptop … then suspiciously walking away.”

 The undated video — which was recorded at a distance and includes a man and woman offering ongoing commentary of the “nerd boy” as he works inside an election office — shows nothing even remotely conclusive of voter fraud: The man uses a computer and a thumb drive, all of it very obviously caught on camera.